 IUFoST is a Not-for-Profit Corporation incorporated in Canada.

 Please see the:

 - Current By-laws – The By-laws are currently in revision as agreed by the IUFoST General Assembly, August 2020.
-Please contact the IUFoST Secretariat (firstname.lastname@example.org) for information in the meantime.
-Thank you for your patience.
+Please contact the IUFoST Secretariat (firstname.lastname@example.org) for information.

 IUFoST is tasked with facilitating cooperation across Adhering Bodies and speaking as the world voice of food science and technology.
 As differentiated from Adhering Bodies, IUFoST aims to achieve broad global goals that benefit society at large through food science and technology.
 IUFoST fulfills this role through facilitating cooperation between its Adhering Bodies on a bi-lateral basis, assisting its regional groupings and using opportunities to link with other disciplinary groupings of special interest to the field.

 Adhering Bodies (voting): IUFoST is open to all countries.
 Membership consists of one representative body, termed an “Adhering Body,” from each country.
 The term ‘country’ refers to food scientists and technologists representing a defined geographical area (or areas), which has an independent budget for scientific purposes.
 There is only one Adhering Body representing each such area or scientific community.
 Each Adhering Body exercises a votefor its national membership.
 The Adhering Body will be listed under a name that will avoid any misunderstanding about the territory represented.
 An Adhering Body is one of the following:

 - a national food science and/or food technology society, institute, or similar group composed of food scientists and/or food engineers, and/or food technologists,

 - an academy of sciences, a national research council, or a similar organisation of scientists,

 - an inter-society committee, or similar group, representing two or more societies composed of food scientists, and/or food engineers, and/or food technologists,